 However, we discovered that this practise is harmful to the natural development of marine species in the area, and wouldn’t like to encourage it.
 If this is your thing, then man-up and go diving to spots where you can encounter adult sharks in their free and natural environment.

-Karimunjawa Snorkeling Excursions, check out our Central Java Travel Plan.
+If you enjoyed Karimunjawa Snorkeling Excursions, check out our Central Java Travel Plan.
 You may also like: